 - Reconfiguring staff and support space to provide an accessible staff restroom

->

-> The Conservancy expects the restoration to be complete in 2021.
+The Conservancy completed this restoration in fall 2021.

 Lehman Gates ConservationOur conservation of the Lehman Gates included applying a new coating to its bronze sculpture, cleaning its stone piers, and re-gilding the letting on the piers.

 Billy Johnson Playground RenovationOur renovation of Billy Johnson Playground preserved and reinforced the rustic character of the playground while increasing the play value and improving accessibility.